Blubito-Academy/learning-path/Frontend-path.md

 ### 📘 TypeScript
 Understand how TypeScript (TS) works and how you can use it to write better and safer code.
-We advize on taking both courses - while TypeScript Speedrun will help you grasp the basics pretty fast, Understanding TypeScript goes through multiple topics, which you **will** be needing sooner or later.
+We advise taking both courses - while TypeScript Speedrun will help you grasp the basics pretty fast, Understanding TypeScript goes through multiple topics, which you **will** be needing sooner or later.

 - TypeScript Speedrun: Crash Course for Beginners https://www.youtube.com/watch?v=YmxwicpROps
 - Understanding TypeScript https://www.udemy.com/course/understanding-typescript/